 “Stop, Nellie or they gonna hurt you,” said Timmy.
 His voice quivered at the display of public evil.

 Nellie stopped moving.
 Timmy pulled the hood over her head.
 The burlap itched terrible.

 “Trust me, you don't wanna see what's comin’,” said Timmy.

 The entire house was throwing tremendous heat.
 A paradise destroyed.
 History gone forever.
 Consumed by demonic flames set by demonic men.
 Monster firework beams shot straight up out of the inferno with yet another explosion.

-“Sweet dreams, nigger girl,” Timmy said as he forced a smiled.
+“Sweet dreams, nigger girl,” said Timmy as he forced a smiled.
 He grabbed her satchel off the ground but Corbin snatched it from him.

 “Contraband,” Corbin said jokingly.

 Flames leapt to the moon.
 Timber fell.
 Another deep explosion.
 The house began caving in on itself.
 The truck sped away, carrying the invaders into the night.

 Miss Cherry's house crumbled to the ground in one gigantic eruption, flames pushing out in all directions.
 There came a deep roar from inside the flames.

 Rex Zulu commanded his krewe to exalt the highest ritualistic prayers of harvest and love.
 Clothes came off and a sexual frenzy of movement and sound was sent up to Asaka & Erzuli.
 Black Carne Valé.
 Farewell to the Flesh.